 Using the practice tests is a good way to prepare for the Accuplacer tests you are taking.
 Taking practice tests allows you to discover areas you need to study the most, as well as track your progress and prepare for your real Accuplacer exam.
 There is a number of free Accuplacer practice test available online such as Passemall, assisting students to complete entire practice tests closed to the actual test.

-Do you get Accuplacer results immediately?
+Do you instantly receive Accuplacer scores?